yhlong0/learning/AWS/SAA-C02.md

 7. Weighted routing policy – Use to route traffic to multiple resources in proportions that you specify.
 8. Route 53 **alias records** let you route traffic to selected AWS resources, such as CloudFront distributions and Amazon S3 buckets.
 They also let you route traffic from one record in a hosted zone to another record.
 9. Active-Active failover, all resources to be available.
 Active-Passive, only primary available.
+10. TLD(top level domain), the last part of a domain name, such as .com, .org, or .ninja.
+11. Hosted zone, A container for records, which include information about how you want to route traffic for a domain (such as example.com) and all of its subdomains (such as www.example.com, retail.example.com, and seattle.accounting.example.com).

 ## Decoupling applications: SQS, SNS, Kinesis, Active MQ